Scale your business with our modular plugins.

 }

 Then, it saves $new_defaults in the meta_default_attributes.
-This will be checked to prevent the script from running twice.
+This will prevent the script from running twice.

 update_post_meta($product->get_id(), '_default_attributes', $new_defaults);